Compare over 65s mortgages

 There are two types of equity release:

-A home reversion plan allows you to sell all or part of your home below the market value rate in return for a lump sum or regular payments.
-You can remain living in your home until you die or move into care, as long as you maintain it.
+A home reversion plan lets you sell all or part of your home below market value for a lump sum or income, while staying in it

 Equity release can have major implications for tax, benefits and inheritance, so it’s essential to seek financial advice first.